rangle/ngCourse2/handout/06-change-detection.md

 ![File Structure](images/angular1-vs-angular2.jpg)

-## How the Change Detection Works
+## How Change Detection Works

-Let's see how the change detection works with a simple example.
+Let's see how change detection works with a simple example.

 We are going to create a simple `MovieApp` to show information about one movie.
-This app is going to consist of two components, the `MovieComponent` that shows information about a movie, and the `MainComponent` which holds a reference to the movie with buttons to perform some actions.
+This app is going to consist of only two components, the `MovieComponent` that shows information about a movie, and the `MainComponent` which holds a reference to the movie with buttons to perform some actions.

 As always, the first step is to create our `index.html` file using the html element defined in the root component of our app `MainComponent`.